JasonComo/LiftLog/README.md

 ```
 ### Signup
 Selecting the signup button in the bottom right will take users to a signup screen, where they can create an account.

+### Login
+After creating an account.
+Users can login by entering their username and password.

+### Create Workout
+Users can create a workout by clicking the "Create Workouts" button.
+From there, they can add up to eight exercises, with names, sets, and reps, to the workout.

+### View Workouts
+Users can view existing workouts by clicking the "View Workouts" button.

+### Edit Workouts
+Users can edit or delete existing workouts by clicking the "Edit Workouts" button.
+From there, they can modify or remove exercises and their names, sets, and/or reps, as well as delete a workout entirely.

+### Logout
+Users can logout by clicking the "Logout" button on the bottom left corner of the window.